-- 1855 saw the first group of six boatmen on three boats tasked to patrol - The Marine Police was officially formed in 1866 with the establishment of a floating police station. - Today, the Police Coast Guard (PCG) has significantly expanded, boasting about 1,200 PCG officers and more than 100 boats.
+- 1855 saw the first group of six boatmen on three boats tasked to patrol the sea at night. - The Marine Police was officially formed in 1866 with the establishment of a floating police station. - Today, the Police Coast Guard (PCG) has significantly expanded, boasting about 1,200 PCG officers and more than 100 boats.